 Tag: Millstatt

-At the end of 19th century Millstatt became famous as the Austrian Nice.
-Many people from Vienna and abroad – even from Russia – loved to stay for a summer vacation at the Millstatt Lake.
-From this time a lot of villas are still to see.
-A path of villas (Villenweg) shows the most impressive villas along the lake and in the city.
+At the end of the 19th century, Millstatt became famous as the Austrian Nice.
+Many people from Vienna and abroad – even from Russia – loved to stay for a summer vacation at Millstatt Lake.
+From this time, a lot of villas are still to be seen.

 Coat of arms of Millstatt